 If you file late, the department can charge you a late filing penalty.
-This penalty is 5 percent of the tax found to be remaining due for each month or fraction of a month the return is late.
+This penalty is $4\frac{1}{2}$ percent of the tax required to be shown on the return for each month or fraction of a month the return is late.
 This penalty cannot exceed 25 percent of the tax found to be remaining due.